joergen7/gen_pnet/README.md

 ### Interface Callback Functions

-In addition to the net callback functions there are another six callback functions that determine how the net instance appears as an Erlang actor to the outside world:
+In addition to the structure callback functions there are another six callback functions that determine how the net instance appears as an Erlang actor to the outside world:

-- `code_change/3` determines what happens when a hot code reload happens
+- `code_change/3` determines what happens when a hot code reload appears
 - `handle_call/3` synchronous message exchange
 - `handle_cast/2` asynchronous message reception
 - `handle_info/2` asynchronous reception of an unformatted message